Rapper Kid Cudi says his car was set on fire weeks after Sean 'Diddy' Combs broke into his home

 NEW YORK (AP) — Rapper Kid Cudi testified Thursday that Sean "Diddy" Combs broke into his Hollywood Hills home in 2011 after finding out he was dating Combs' ex-girlfriend, the R&B singer Cassie, and that someone set fire to his car weeks later.

-Cudi, whose real name is Scott Mescudi, took the witness stand in Combs' sex trafficking trial in New York and said he and Cassie briefly dated in 2011.
-He said he took her to a West Hollywood hotel one day to get her away from the seething Combs.
+Speaking at Combs' sex trafficking trial in Manhattan federal court, Cudi, whose legal name is Scott Mescudi, said that one day while he and Cassie briefly dated, he took her to a West Hollywood hotel to get her away from the seething Combs.
 While there, he said, he got a call from Combs’ assistant, Capricorn Clark, who told him Combs and an affiliate were in his house and that she had been forced to go with them.

-Cudi said he left the hotel to drive home, and that he called Combs en route and — using an expletive — asked him why he was in his house.
+Cudi said he left the hotel to drive home, and that he called Combs en route and asked him why he was in his house.
 He said Combs calmly replied, “I want to talk to you.”

 But Combs wasn’t there when he arrived, Cudi said.
 Instead, he found that someone had opened Christmas presents he’d bought for his family and locked his dog in a bathroom.